codex-academy/one-fruit-of-a-kind/readme.md

 const oneFruitOfKindOnly = OneFruitOfKindOnly(fruitState);
 ```

-The factory function should look like this inside:
+The factory function should look like this inside to initialize the internal map's state.

 ```js